oracle/terraform-provider-oci/docs/examples/hypervisors/kvm/kvm-baremetal/README.md

 In this example we demonstrate the automatic installation of a Guest Virtual Machine on a Bare Metal instance running KVM in Oracle Cloud Infrastructure (OCI).
 It can be easily adapted to automate the installation of any OS that KVM [supports](https://www.linux-kvm.org/page/Guest_Support_Status).

 We don't provide any specific Guest VM on this example.
 You are responsible to specify the VM file.
-You can search for a kvm/qcow2 image file on Google or search on some specialized linux sites such tuxfixer.com or you can just convert your own image into a qcow2 format.
+You can search for a kvm/qcow2 image file on Google or search on some specialized Linux sites such as tuxfixer.com or you can just convert your own image into a qcow2 format.

 Note that the Terraform template is expecting to download the image from a particular URL.
 Because of that, we recommend you to [upload the target image to OCI object storage](https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Tasks/addingbuckets.htm#two), create a [pre-authenticated request](https://docs.us-phoenix-1.oraclecloud.com/Content/Object/Tasks/managingobjects.htm#par), and use it as the image URL.